Low estrogen and normal progesterone

 by: Wray

 Hi Rosemary It really is most bizarre that I keep missing your posts!
 Thanks for giving me the correct temp.
 I was really puzzled how it could go 'up' to 92, when that is the lowest within the normal range!
 Progesterone is thermogenic, so does increase temperature, so yes it is normal.
 I mentioned it went up by 0.2 - 0.9 °F. I have never come across anyone who has 0.00 oestrogen.
 Our fat cells make it, particularly after menopause.
 But it's oestrone they make, and this is never tested for, only oestradiol, which is the pre-menopause oestrogen.
 Oestradiol should be low after menopause.
 It varies from 0 - 30 pg/ml, see Medline Oestradiol.
-Oestrone is about 30 pg/ml, see BNET Menopause: Understanding the reproductive cycle and Medscape Menopause Take care Wray
+Oestrone is about 30 pg/ml, see Medscape Menopause Take care Wray

 Apr 21, 2012